 Is Gift Aid declaration complicated?
 No, it is very simple and only requires you to declare that you want your subscriptions to be treated as Gift Aid payments.

 Do I have to complete a separate declaration for each of my children in the Group?
-No, one declaration covers all payments you make in respect of their subscriptions.
-However some Treasurers prefer to have one form per child to simplify their administration.
+Yes, one declaration covers each child in respect of their subscriptions.

 Will I have to reveal any personal tax information?
 No, all that is needed is very basic information including your name, address and confirmation that you want your Subscriptions to be treated as Gift Aid payments.